the-cirqit-editor/cirqit-openAPI/README.md

 - Attachments
 - Schema.pdf

+The API does not yet provide the requests to create a company and groups.
+This has to be done in the cirQit Application itself.

 ## OpenAPI
 The OpenAPI is written in YAML and can be found in the file `cirqitOpenApi_vX.X.X.yml`.